-This easy candy makes a great gift.
-Caramelizing the almonds brings out their nutty flavor and adds crunch.
+This easy candy recipe makes a great gift.
+Caramelizing the almonds in this bark recipe brings out their nutty flavor and adds crunch.

-Line 2 baking sheets with waxed paper; set aside.
+Line 2 baking sheets with waxed or parchment paper; set aside.

-Melt butter in 10-inch skillet over medium heat until sizzling; add almonds and sugar.
-Continue cooking, stirring constantly, until sugar melts and almonds are golden brown (4 to 6 minutes).
+Melt butter in skillet over medium heat until sizzling; add almonds and sugar.
+Continue cooking, stirring constantly, 4-6 minutes or until sugar melts and almonds are golden brown.
 Quickly spread onto 1 prepared baking sheet.
 Cool completely; coarsely chop.

-Melt candy coating in large microwave-safe bowl according to package directions.
+Melt candy coating in microwave according to package directions.
 Stir in chopped candied almonds, cranberries and orange zest.
 Immediately pour onto remaining prepared baking sheet; spread to 1/4-inch thickness.

-Refrigerate until firm (about 30 minutes).
+Let stand until firm.
 Cut or break into small pieces.
 Store in container with tight-fitting lid.

 Dietary Fiber: 0g